Code-Institute-Submissions/quiz-app/README.md

 which was running that function before the server returns the questions.
 This meant that when an if statement was checked, the questions did not return the intended value.
 I removed the function from the end of the code, and placed it within the correct location.
 This did the trick!

+Problem: On the page where you would select the answers to the question, there was a delay (separate from the delay above) when clicking the answers.

 ### Deployment

 ### Closing Notes